PhilippGronotte/DalgoProjekt1/README.md

 - weather.xml

-in the chosen programm directory.
+in the chosen program directory.

 The program updates its weatherdata from www.wunderground.com .
-A working internet conection is necessary for that reason.
+A working internet connection is necessary for that reason.

 The program is completely in German language.
 Further information in English language can be found in 'Usage'.

 ### Usage
-In the following the general usage of the GUI ist shortly described.
+<p>In the following the general usage of the GUI is shortly described.
 The first picture represents the choice-of-town-window.
 In it you are able to choose every german Town by its german name.
+Make sure that you're replacing the germanic umlauts by the following terms</p>

+- ä = ae
+- ü = ue
+- ö = oe

+For example München has to be entered this way : Muenchen.

-A few towns from different countries will work also.
-For example 'Dubai' will just work fine.
-In the first picture the window is shown.
+<p>A few towns from different countries will work also.
+For example 'Dubai' will just work fine but 'NewYork' won't.
+You will have to try.
+In the first picture the choosing-window is shown.</p>

 ![Choose a town](http://i1295.photobucket.com/albums/b635/Phoenix_Granite/Stadtauswahl_zps207d3c86.jpg)